gandm/language-babel/README.md

 [![Build Status](https://travis-ci.org/gandm/language-babel.svg?branch=master)](https://travis-ci.org/gandm/language-babel)
 [![Build Dependencies](https://david-dm.org/gandm/language-babel.svg)](https://david-dm.org/gandm/language-babel)

 Language grammar for ES201x JavaScript, [Facebook React JSX](http://facebook.github.io/react/index.html) syntax and [Facebook flow](http://flowtype.org/).
 The colour of syntax is determined by the theme in use.
-The package also provides auto completion of React JSX tags and optional Babel transpilation on file saves.
+The package also provides auto completion and auto reformatting of React JSX tags based upon [ESLint rules](https://github.com/yannickcr/eslint-plugin-react) and optional Babel transpilation on file saves.

 By default the language-babel package will detect file types `.js`,`.babel`,`.jsx`, `.flow` and `es6`.
 Use the standard ATOM interface to enable it for other file types.
 This provides a grammar that scopes the file in order to colour the text in a meaningful way.
 If other JavaScript grammars are enabled these may take precedence over language-babel.
 Look at the bottom right status bar indicator to determine the language grammar of a file being edited. language-babel will be shown as `Babel ES6 JavaScript`